 Assuming you’ve already set up an SMSF, your first point of reference should be its investment strategy.
 An SMSF can only use borrowed money to purchase a property if this strategy is clearly outlined in both the trust deed and investment strategy statement.

-According to the Australian Taxation Office (ATO) an SMSF investment strategy must outline trustees’ key objectives and the framework for making investment decisions to achieve those objectives.
+According to the ATO, an SMSF investment strategy must outline trustees’ key objectives and the framework for making investment decisions to achieve those objectives.

-Rachael Rofe, general manager of Dixon Advisory Law says the deed and investment strategy must also provide a thorough explanation of how the fund manages issues of diversification, risk and return, liquidity and member circumstances.
+The deed and investment strategy must also provide a thorough explanation of how the fund manages issues of diversification, risk and return, liquidity, and member circumstances.

 Step 2: Obtain SMSF loan pre-approval

 By pre-empting what the lenders are looking for in a borrower, you can do your best to make sure your fund’s loan is approved.